-13. The facts of the instant case however are not in pari materia with the facts of the case of Ex Cfn Narsingh Yadav (Supra).
-This is so in as much as the applicant herewith was discharged from service in low medical Category after 24 years and 1 day of service.

-- 14. On a consideration of the submissions made on behalf of either side, it is essential to observe that the factum that as laid down by the Hon'ble Supreme Court in Dharamvir Singh (Supra), a personnel of the Armed forces has to be presumed to have been inducted into military service in a fit condition, if there is no note of record at the time of entrance in relation to any disability in the event of his subsequently being discharged from service on medical grounds the disability has to be presumed to be due to service unless the contrary is established, is no more res integra. - 15.
+- 12. The facts of the instant case however are not in pari materia with the facts of the case of Ex Cfn Narsingh Yadav (Supra).
+This is so in as much as the applicant herewith was discharged from service in low medical Category after 15 years and 3 days of service. - submissions made the consideration of 13. on behalf of either side, it is essential to observe that the factum that as laid down by the Hon'ble Supreme Court in Dharamvir Singh (Supra), a personnel of the Armed forces has to be presumed to have been inducted into military service in a fit condition, if there is no note of record at the time of entrance in relation to any disability in the event of his subsequently being discharged from service on medical grounds the disability has to be presumed to be due to service unless the contrary is established, - is no more res integra. - 14.
 It is essential to observe that the facts of the instant case are pari materia to the facts in the case of OA 2341/2019 titled Ex L COM (TEL) Satish Kumar v.
 UoI & Ors.
-[Date of Decision: 12.09.2023] wherein it was observed as under: - 16.
-Furthermore, the Entitlement Rules for Casualty Pensionary Awards, to the Armed Forces Personnel 2008, which take effect from 01.01.2008 provide vide Paras 6, 7, 10, 11 to the effect:- - "6.
+[Date of Decision: 12.09.2023] wherein it was observed as under:

+16. Furthermore, the Entitlement Rules for Casualty Pensionary Awards, to the Armed Forces Personnel 2008, which take effect from 01.01.2008 provide vide Paras 6, 7, 10, 11 to the effect:-

+"6.
 Causal connection: